-Sonoran University’s Sage Foundation for Health provides funding to community clinics throughout Maricopa County which are staffed with licensed faculty physicians and third- and fourth-year medical students from Sonoran University of Health Sciences.
-Patients include children in impoverished school districts, domestic violence survivors, women and children recovering from homelessness and trauma, individuals coping with HIV/AIDS and patients recovering from drug and alcohol addiction.
+Sonoran University’s Sage Foundation for Health provides funding to community clinics throughout Maricopa County which are staffed with licensed faculty physicians and third- and fourth-year medical students from Sonoran University of Health Science’s College of Naturopathic Medicine.
+Patients include families in low-income school districts, survivors of domestic violence, women and children recovering from homelessness and trauma, individuals living with HIV/AIDS, and patients recovering from substance use.

 Clinical training students treat chronic and acute health conditions by working with the patients to restore health and improve self-care choices through daily diet, exercise, and stress reduction treatment plans.
 These shifts give students a unique opportunity to provide treatment and gain skills and experience in a community healthcare setting and enhance their cultural competence working with a diverse patient population.
 Treatments often include clinical nutrition, botanical medicine, physical medicine, acupuncture, homeopathy, and prescription medicines when necessary.

-Thanks to generous community support, services and treatments are provided to patients at little to no cost.
+Thanks to generous community support, services and treatments are provided to patients at no cost.

 GuideStar Seals of Transparency indicate that a nonprofit has provided key information to its Nonprofit Profile.
 This recognition shows commitment to transparency.
 To achieve Gold Status, a nonprofit must: provide basic information about its organization so it can be found (Bronze Level); be transparent about its finances so it can build trust (Silver Level); and share its goals and strategies to tell others about its work (Gold Level).